ldwgvnbthvn/liszta-py-lernen/basic-py/conditionals/README.md

     print('Good Morning ',name)
 ```

-## If-Else Statement
-If A condition is NOT true, try B condition first.
 ## If-Elif-Else Statement
 If A condition is NOT true, try B condition.
 If still not true, try C conditions, etc. Elif statements can be stacked.
 ## Nested If Statement